FIGWORT (Scrophularia nodosa)

 carpenters square, escrophularia (Spanish), kernelwort, knoldbrunro (Danish), Knotige Braunwurz (German), knotted figwort, rosenoble, scrophula plant, scrophulaire noueuse (French), throatwort, woodland figwort and another related species Chinese figwort (Scrophularia ningpoensis).

-The botanical name for figwort, Scrophularia, comes from its traditional use as a remedy for scrofula, a tuberculous infection of the lymph nodes in the neck.
+The botanical name for figwort, Scrophularia, comes from its traditional use as a remedy for scrofula, a tuberculosis infection of the lymph nodes in the neck.
 The plant’s rhizomes resemble swollen glands and in the 'doctrine of signatures', a philosophy that was shared by herbalists during the time of Galen (130 to 200 AD), a herb that resembles a specific body part could also be used to treat ailments afflicting it.
 During the Middle Ages, figwort was thought to be one

 of the most effectivee medicinal plants to treat swellings and tumours.